 Spinach Stuffed Pasta Shells

-Spinach Stuffed Pasta Shells were Katie’s request for her birthday dinner this month.
-Filled with ricotta, spinach, and mozzarella, these stuffed shells are cheesy and comforting!
+These Spinach Stuffed Pasta Shells are filled with ricotta, spinach, and mozzarella and are cheesy and comforting!

 Baked Pasta dishes fill the house with an incredible aroma as they cook.
 Just add a simple salad and a loaf of bread for a tasty meal!

 - Our daughter, Katie, is a self-proclaimed picky eater.
 And I’m here to second that!
 This is one of the few dishes she will eat that contains actual vegetables.

 - I found the stuffed shells recipe on the back of a box of pasta many years ago.
 You know that companies put their BEST recipes on their products so you will keep purchasing them!

 - I started adding a box of frozen, chopped spinach to the filling and this dish became one of our favorite meatless meals.

 - Kitchen Staples – Salt, Freshly Ground Black Pepper

 - Jumbo pasta shells – Manicotti shells can be used in a pinch